code-with-maheswar/all_pasic_project/README.md

-# This are basic project of my learning face.This project are like api,card etc by using Html,css and js
+# This are basic project of my learning phase.This project are like api,card etc by using Html,css and js